 A third study tested the effect of the three fruits used in Triphala on cholesterol-induced hypercholesterolaemia and atherosclerosis.
 Although all three fruits used in the Triphala formula were found to reduce serum cholesterol and cholesterol of both the liver and aorta, Haritaki had the greatest effect.

-There is a verse in Charaka that explains this principle: "The understanding of the total nature of the subject does not arise from a fragmentary knowledge of it.
-(Charaka Samhita, Vimanasthana 4.5).
+There is a verse in Charaka (an ancient ayurvedic text) that explains this principle: "The understanding of the total nature of the subject does not arise from a fragmentary knowledge of it."
+(Charaka Samhita, Vimanasthana 4.5)

 But in any case, these studies do point in the right direction.

 A: The ingredients that make up Triphala are powerful individually.
 When combined correctly, synergy enhances the healing quotient exponentially.
-The first ingredient is Haritaki--that is the Sanskrit name, pronounced har-ee'-tuck-ee.
-It's called Terminalia chebula or Chebulic Myrobalans in Latin.
+The first ingredient is Haritaki — that is the Sanskrit name, pronounced har-ee'-tuck-ee.
+It's called Terminalia chebula or Chebulic Myrobalan in Latin.
 This fruit is mentioned in almost all ayurvedic textbooks.
 Charaka goes so far as to say that Haritaki is as nourishing and useful for everyone as mother's milk.
-He mentions that it's a rasayana for the eyes (netra ruja apaharini), and helps prevent eye diseases such as glaucoma and cataracts.
+He mentions that it's a Rasayana for the eyes (netra ruja apaharini), and helps prevent eye diseases such as glaucoma and cataracts.

 Charaka also says that Haritaki is good for the digestive system.
 It helps enhance the absorption of nutrients in food.
 It is also a cardio-preventive, helping to promote heart health.